Reed and the Rankings Game

 Why doesn’t Reed participate in U.S. News & World Report’s college rankings?
 We hear this question every year—often from prospective students who are trying to square our reputation as an intellectual powerhouse with our weirdly low grade from U.S. News.

-For those who are curious about the details, we offer the following explanation.
+For those who are curious about the details, here's the backstory.

 Reed’s decision won praise from professors and administrators far and wide, many of whom had witnessed the pernicious effects of the rankings.
 The next year, however, instead of simply omitting Reed from its list, the magazine assigned Reed the lowest possible score in several areas and relegated the college to the lowest tier—the most precipitous decline in the history of the U.S. News ratings.
 Since then, Reed’s rank has bounced around like a Ping-Pong ball in a game where the rules keep changing.